 Back in 2008, Colon, then 29 and a former high school teacher/coach in Schulenberg, Texas, pled guilty to two counts of improper relations between an educator and a student.
 He served probation for that.
 And Awful Announcing has obtained an internal Maven email from Glenn Nelson (senior vice president, network and editorial development) from April 28 saying “Here is the story about Patrick Colon (known as Patrick Starr with us),” linking the above 2008 Victoria Advocate story on Colon, referencing a SI addendum signed by Maven affiliates and its morals clause (2.
 Partner Behavior), and adding that “assuming the details come back as we suspect, we propose to send him a mutual termination with a continue payout through July.”

 That email deserves further discussion.
 It is titled “Hi Amy,” and references a previous phone call.
 It appears it was meant for Amy Larkin, Maven’s director of human resources.
-But it was actually sent to the group of Maven NCAA publishers.
+But it was actually sent to several groups of Maven team site publishers.
 Nelson then followed that email up with a response to the group of NCAA publishers, saying “I apologize.
 I was trying to do too many things at once.
 Please disregard and remember that our internal emails are confidential.”

 What exactly has happened with Starr since that April email?
 Well, his Twitter bio still states “Covering the Houston Texans for http://SI.com Maven + ITT SportsTalk790 @SOTTexans,” but his SI.com profile has no new stories since June 11.
 That’s notable considering how he posted multiple articles on most days in May and June.
 And since June 11, State of The Texans (seen above) has only had five stories posted, all by Andrew Harner, and all just lists (best quarterbacks, receivers, running backs, wins, and players in Texans’ history).